mitchellcarroll/hudu/README.md

 That branch includes its own README with instructions specific how to run that version of the application.

+It can also be reviewed on GitHub at https://github.com/mitchellcarroll/hudu/tree/hotwire

 ---

 ## Folder Structure